A tiny nondenominational church harkens back to the days of the first homesteaders in the region.

 Know Before You Go

-The Abbott Church is difficult to reach and a four-wheel-drive vehicle is recommended.
+The Abbott Church is difficult to reach as the roads are mostly rock and gravel.

 Take I-70 East out of Denver and pull off the interstate in the town of Byers, (if you have less than a half tank of gas, get gas in Byers).
 US-36 East will take you to County Road South.
 Head north to County Road 19 and the Abbott Church will be on your left.